hroser/Adv_Prog/Readme.md

 # Repository for doing the coding examples of the Adv.
-Prog. class
+Prog.
+Class

+## Be sure to check your code before commiting

+## Third line